 L. Only ten (10) inch ring gear and housings are permitted.

 M. Thermal dispersant coatings are not permitted.

 GEAR RULE – 4.12 Maximum for straight rears, 4.26 Maximum for Quick Change rears.
-Rear ends and components will be weighed as part of post-race tech.
+Rear ends and components may be weighed as part of post-race technical inspection.

-20E- 10.8 TIRES – Hoosier Tire East of Manchester, CT. is the sole tire supplier for the SK Light Modified.
-The approved compounds are Hoosier 27/13-15 M450 for right side tires and Hoosier 26/13-15 M30 for left side tires.
+20E- 10.8 TIRES – Hoosier Tire East of Manchester, CT is the sole tire supplier for the SK Light Modified.
+The approved compounds are Hoosier 27/13-15 M450 or Hoosier 650 until further notice for right side tires and Hoosier 26/13-15 M30 or Hoosier 2040 until further notice for left side tires.
 Tire purchases prior to the first scheduled race of the season may be made at Hoosier Tire East.
 After the first event of the season all tires used at SMS must be purchased at the track on race day.
 SMS Officials may confiscate and/or impound tires at any time for inspection.
 The JTR Eagle PPM tire chemical tester will be set at a fixed level and will be strictly enforced throughout the 2020 season.